Figplug/ghost-legacy/README.md

 Select One (1) or more layers and run the plugin.

-For the style, choose Gradient and for the Color choose one of the three existing proposals (Gray, White, Black)
+For the Type, choose Gradient and for the Color choose one of the three existing proposals (Gray, White, Black)

 Note: currently you cannot enter a color name X11 or hexadecimal value